-Fotis Papoulis scored the first goal on the 7th minute of the game followed by goals from Zach Muscat, Pieros Sotiriou and Jurgen Degabriele who made the final score 2-2.
+Fotis Papoulis scored the first goal of the game on the 7th minute of the match, tipping the balance in Cyprus's favor.
+Zach Muscat, Pieros Sotiriou and Jurgen Degabriele then scored, setting the final scoreline at 2-2.

 ScoreBat is covering Cyprus vs Malta in real time, providing the live stream and live score of the match, team line-ups, full match stats, live match commentary and official video highlights.
-We cover all World cup Europe, Qualification, Group H in real time and provide live streaming whenever possible.
+We cover all matches of the Group H of the Qualification of the Europe in real time and provide live streaming whenever possible.

 URL: https://www.scorebat.com/cyprus-vs-malta-live-stream/